Value investing for beginners

 What is value investing?

-Value investing is buying shares of good businesses for less than they're worth.
+Value investing is buying shares of good businesses for less than they are worth.
 Instead of guessing where a stock price will go next, you estimate what the underlying business is worth from its fundamentals, then buy only when the market offers it at a meaningful discount.
 The approach traces to Benjamin Graham and was made famous by his student Warren Buffett.
+The idea rests on one observation: a share is a fractional ownership stake in a real company, not a ticker symbol that wiggles.
+If a business is worth $100 a share and the market quotes it at $55, you are being offered a dollar for fifty-five cents.
+Nothing about that requires predicting the next move in the market.
+It requires being able to estimate the $100, and having the patience to wait for the $55.

 Is value investing good for beginners?